BilalIrfanContact/AskMyDoc/README.md

 ### Document Management
 - PDF documents are indexed and persisted per user
 - Uploaded documents history visible in a sidebar
+- Hover-to-delete control with confirmation modal for removing documents
 - Searchable document modal with live filtering as you type
+- Deleting a document also removes its stored PDF, vector index, and related chat history
 - Documents survive sessions, reload the page, your documents are still there

 ### RAG Pipeline